 Most importantly of all, remember to listen.
 If you are a big talker, you may have to curb your natural tendency to interrupt or dominate the conversation.
 To develop a dialogue with your customer, ask open-ended questions and listen to the answers.
 It's worth using the same words and phrases your customer has used to show you are listening and to build rapport.

-How to improve your communication strategy
+How to improve your customer relationships

-Make regular contact using a communication method most suited to each customer, whether phone, email, text, in person or via a newsletter.
+Make regular contact using a communication method most suited to each customer, whether by phone, email, social networks or text.
 It's worth asking customers how they like to be contacted.
 Most people will have a particular preference - and may find other communication methods positively annoying.